 ALA (Alpha-linolenic acid) – Plant-based form that the body can partially convert into EPA and DHA.

-Omega-3 fatty acids are mainly found in fatty fish (such as salmon, mackerel, and herring), but also in plant sources such as flaxseed, chia seeds, and walnuts.
+Omega-3 fatty acids are mainly found in fatty fish (such as salmon, mackerel, and herring), but also in plant sources like flaxseed, chia seeds, and walnuts.

 Benefits of Omega-3 for Athletes